fyucel/3d-renderer/README.md

 - Add the directory of `Renderer/RendererAPI.h` to the *Additional Include Directories* under the client project's *Property Pages > C/C++ > General*.
 For example: `$(SolutionDir)../Renderer`.

 **Using the Renderer:**
 - Implement `IEntityRenderInfo` for each entity to tell the renderer where and how to render the entity (position, rotation, and scale).
+These values can be changed each frame.
 - Load mesh .obj and texture .png files through `IRenderer` and use their enums in `IEntityRenderInfo` to denote the mesh/texture the renderer should use when drawing that entity.
 - Implement `IAccessEntityRenderInfo` to send the set of entities for the renderer to draw.
 - Use `IAdjustCamera` to pan, zoom, and move the camera.